Argentina–Brazil relations: Pink tide (2005–2015)

 On 6 September 2008, the President of Argentina, Cristina Fernández de Kirchner, traveled to Brazil to consolidate relations between the two countries.
 She was the guest of honor at the Independence Day celebrations that took place on 7 September 2008 and witnessed the military parade in Brasília.
 The following day, she held discussions with President Lula on a variety of bilateral issues including energy, defense and nuclear cooperation.

-On 28 October 2010 president Lula da Silva traveled to Buenos Aires to give his condolences for Néstor Kirchner's death.
+On 28 October 2010, president Lula da Silva traveled to Buenos Aires to give his condolences for Néstor Kirchner's death.
 The Brazilian Government declared three days of national mourning.

 President Dilma Rousseff chose Argentina as the first foreign trip of her presidency, in a demonstration of the "special and strategic" ties between the two countries.
 During her state visit to Buenos Aires on 31 January 2011, Rousseff stated that "it was not a casual decision to pick Argentina as my first foreign destination" and praised Argentina as a "strategic ally" to her country.
 "The Brazilian government assumes, once again, a true commitment with the Argentine government as well as a joint policy intended to promote a development strategy for the region.
 For me the main idea is that of a strategic relationship with Argentina, which should shine itself in all areas of interest of both countries", said Rousseff in conversations with local newspapers before arriving in Buenos Aires.

 In those years, the strategic relationship between Argentina and Brazil was considered to be "at the highest point in history".
 Argentine foreign policy has given special emphasis in "deepening the strategic alliance with Brazil in all its aspects".
 Likewise, Argentina has been "an absolute priority" for Brazilian foreign policy.

+Mercosur-EU Agreement (2015-2019)

+During Mauricio Macri's administration in Argentina and Jair Bolsonaro's administrations in Brasil, the countries reached in principle the basis for the Mercosur-EU Free Trade Agreement which had been developing for twenty years.